 For the 2018 season, our team mentored two FIRST Lego League teams at UMS, Teams 26361 and 26362.
 Team 26361 was named the Roboclaws and team 26362 was called the Thundercats.
 We had 29 of our members from all different sub-teams dedicate a total of 725 hours to mentoring our middle-school teams.
 Since these members were all from different sub-teams, they provided specialized help for each aspect of the FLL competition.
 Whether the task required programming knowledge or formal writing skills, members of 1403 were there to help.

-The process of creating the presentation was demanding.
+The process of creating the Presentation was demanding.
 Our Team spent hours guiding the students in the process of creating a well-rounded presentation.
 In the final weeks, the programming of the robot took place.
 It was great to see all of the members of the two teams getting involved.
 Many of the students had no prior programming or building experience but by the end of the season, they coded like professionals.

 Even though the students were very different, we were able to see them grow into young leaders.
+Mentoring was a great opportunity for our team members to not only interact with the students but also meet many people from our Team.
 Many of them are planning to join our Team in the future and coming from all the volunteers, we believe they will be a great addition to the Team because they are innovative and intelligent.